Analysis | We reached the ‘stacks of paper’ phase of Trump’s bid to retain power

 Sure enough, the Trump campaign's proclamation that it had those hundreds of affidavits tricked the credulous into thinking that this meant it had tons of proof of wrongdoing.
 Gullible voices on the right conflated the number of affidavits and the imprimatur of their having been attested to under penalty of perjury as necessarily suggestive of importance.
 But heft isn't evidence.

 Imagine a baseball game with a traditional pre-covid audience.
-There's a close play at home.
+There’s a close play at home.
 Do you think you could generate 100 affidavits from members of the audience attesting to the player having been improperly called safe?
 Sure.
-That doesn't mean that the player was actually out.
-It also doesn't mean that the umpire got the call right, of course, but there's pretty good reason to prefer his assessment to the crowd's.
+That doesn’t mean that the player was out.
+It also doesn’t mean that the umpire got the call right, of course, but there’s pretty good reason to prefer his assessment to the crowd’s.

 Again: This is what Trump has done since taking office.
 He tried for years to undercut the investigation into Russian interference by throwing out or retweeting any allegation that called it into question, however ludicrous.
 He tried to set the stage for his reaction to losing the election for months by amplifying ridiculous allegations about fraud, conflating things like improperly discarded ballot applications with proof of fraudulent activity.
 He tried to impress CBS News’s Lesley Stahl with a big book outlining his health-care plan; in reality, it was, like McEnany’s affidavit stack, just a collection of vaguely health-care related documents.

 There is no evidence that the 2020 presidential election was tainted by fraud.
 Republican claims that it might have been aren’t even internally consistent, assuming wins in Senate races from the same votes that they say improperly favored Biden over Trump.
-Even if you were for some reason inclined at this late hour to consider their assertions remotely credible, the allegations made by McEnany and Hannity and Trump don’t show any widespread impropriety, much less anything at a scale that would call the election results into question.
+Even if you were for some reason inclined at this late hour to consider their assertions remotely credible, the allegations made by McEnany, Hannity and Trump don’t show any widespread impropriety, much less anything at a scale that would call the election results into question.

 This is what Trump does.
 He tries to create enough uncertainty that the truth gets obscured.
-But in this particular case, the mist of fraud claims are easily dissipated.
+But in this particular case, the mist of fraud claims is easily dissipated.
 Trump lost, and he has nothing to suggest otherwise.